NOTICE OF NON DISCRIMINATIORY POLICY AS TO STUDENTS

 - Any gender or sexually based conduct that has the purpose or effect of interfering with another’s work, or of creating a hostile or offensive work environment; or

 - Any other form of abusive conduct, whether verbal, physical or written that a reasonable person would find threatening, intimidating, or humiliating, or a gratuitous sabotaging or undermining a person’s work performance

-The above list is not all-inclusive, but is intended to illustrate some of types of conduct that are inappropriate.
+The above list is not all-inclusive but is intended to illustrate some of the types of conduct that are inappropriate.
 By definition, sexual harassment is not within the course and scope of an individual’s employment with the School.

 It is the policy of the School to prevent and prohibit such harassment of any kind by co-workers, subordinates, supervisors or non-employees.
 Any employee found to have acted in violation of the foregoing policy will be subject to appropriate disciplinary action, in the School's sole and absolute discretion, including warnings, reprimands, suspension and/or discharge, even for a first offense.